 Complete Guide to Fair Trade Chocolate

 Fair trade chocolate - what's your favourite?
 Is it creamy milk chocolate, buttery white chocolate, or dramatic dark chocolate?
 Do you opt for fair trade organic chocolate, vegan chocolate, or dairy-free chocolate?
-Or are you a baker, seeking out the finest fair trade baking chocolate at every turn?
 In a world of ready-to-eat ethical, fair trade and organic chocolate – which one is right for you?

 Here in the UK we consume an estimated 660,900 tonnes of chocolate a year.
 This averages out at around 11kg per person per year, or around 3 chocolate bars a week!
 But where does all this chocolate come from?
 And how does fair trade chocolate weigh up against the stats?